KB-ResearchAI/MAHILA/README.md

 pip install -r requirements.txt
 ```

 > GPU acceleration (PyTorch / CUDA) is optional.
-Scripts can be executed in CPU-only mode by disabling CUDA where applicable.
+> All scripts can be executed in CPU-only mode by disabling CUDA where applicable.